Heidi Zuckerman: Aspen Art Museum (2005–2019)

 Zuckerman became director and chief curator of the Aspen Art Museum of Aspen, Colorado in 2005, succeeding Dean Sobel.
 In 2009, she became the second director of a Colorado museum to join the Association of Art Museum Directors.
 Under Zuckerman's tenure, the museum experienced "unprecedented" growth in funding and attendance, as noted by The Aspen Times, and a shift of museum programming from local art to international contemporary art by artists such as Yto Barrada, Vik Muniz, Ernesto Neto, Amy Sillman, and Danh Võ.
 She oversaw the construction of the museum's new building designed by Shigeru Ban and opened in 2014.
 The new building and the shift in programming reportedly drew "mixed local reception", as they conflicted with some Aspen residents who felt that the museum was out of touch with local interests.
 Ray Mark Rinaldi of The Denver Post wrote upon the opening that the museum's recent changes reflected "the identity crisis Aspen has suffered for years" as it had turned into "a ski getaway for movie stars and a vacation destination for outsiders".

 Among other exhibitions at the museum, Zuckerman most recently organized exhibitions on Cheryl Donegan (2018), Rashid Johnson, and John Armleder (both 2019).
 She left her position at the museum in 2019, but said she would provide consulting services on four of the museum's exhibitions through May 2020.
-After leaving the museum, she launched the website HIZ.art to serve as a platform for personal projects, including a podcast series and book series.
+After leaving the museum, she launched the website HiZ.art to serve as a platform for personal projects, including a podcast series and book series.

 Orange County Museum of Art (2021–present)

 In 2021, Zuckerman became CEO and director of the Orange County Museum of Art in California, succeeding Todd Smith.
-She oversaw the construction of a new building located at the Segerstrom Center for the Arts in Costa Mesa, California.
+She oversaw the construction of a $93 million building located at the Segerstrom Center for the Arts in Costa Mesa, California; the museum had used a temporary location after its Newport Beach building closed in 2018.
 In early 2022, the museum announced the selection of Courtenay Finn as chief curator and Meagan Burger as director of learning and engagement, both former colleagues of Zuckerman from the Aspen Art Museum, and an acquisitions initiative aiming to acquire 60 works of art for the occasions of the museum's 60th anniversary and the opening of its new building.

-The new location was opened in October 2022, with admission announced to be free of charge for the first decade.
+The museum's new location was opened in October 2022, with admission announced to be free of charge for the first decade as a result of a donation.
+Under her tenure, the museum acquired works by Andrea Bowers, Joan Brown, and Derek Fordjour, and held exhibitions on Yves Saint Laurent and Fred Eversley, among others.
+The museum's self reported statistics of more than 500,000 annual visitors, twelve times greater than those of the previous location.
+She is set to leave her position at the museum at the end of 2025 to work on her company, HZ Inc.